 The medical device industry has been characterized by extensive litigation regarding patents, trademarks, trade secrets, and other intellectual property rights, and companies in the industry have used intellectual property litigation to gain a competitive advantage.
 It is possible that U.S. and foreign patents and pending patent applications or trademarks controlled by third parties, especially those held by our competitors, may be alleged to cover our products or services, or that we may be accused of misappropriating third parties' trade secrets.
 Additionally, our products include hardware and software components that we purchase from vendors, and may include design components that are outside of our direct control.
 Our competitors, many of which have substantially greater resources and have made substantial investments in patent portfolios, trade secrets, trademarks, and competing technologies, may have applied for or obtained, or may in the future apply for or obtain, patents or trademarks that will prevent, limit or otherwise interfere with our ability to make, use, sell and/or export our products and services or to use product names.
 Moreover, in recent years, individuals and groups that are non-practicing entities, commonly referred to as "patent trolls," have purchased patents or otherwise obtained rights to and other intellectual property assets for the purpose of making claims of infringement in order to extract settlements.
-From time to time, we may receive threatening letters, notices or "invitations to license," or may be the subject of claims that our products and business operations infringe or violate the intellectual property rights of others.
+From time to time, we may receive threatening letters, notices or "invitations to increase" or may be the subject of claims that our products and business operations infringe or violate the intellectual property rights of others.
 The defense of these matters can be time-consuming, costly to defend in litigation, divert management's attention and resources, damage our reputation and brand, and cause us to incur significant expenses or make substantial payments to satisfy judgments or settle claims.
-Vendors from which we purchase hardware or software may not indemnify or defend us in the event that such hardware or software is accused of infringing a third-party's patent or trademark or of misappropriating a third-party's trade secrets.
+Vendors from which we purchase hardware or software may not indemnify or defend us i